soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/analysis/index.md

 The concept implies that 2 very high-fidelity audio systems will have very small differences (quiet, hardly audible), as they both sound very close to the original to the point that the differences are inaudible by human ear.

-100% perfect fidelity is basically the same signal/wave.
+100% perfect fidelity is signal basically the same signal/wave as the original - they are indistinguishable.
-Good but non-perfect fidelity might have *artifacts*, but those artifacts are inaudible to human ear.
-Any systems that do well enough to not have audible artifacts are usually called transparent.
+Good but non-perfect fidelity system might have *artifacts* in the output, but those artifacts are inaudible to human ear.
+Any systems that do well enough to not have audible artifacts are usually called *transparent*, as in transparent glass (no tint/distortion on image).

 Low-fidelity signal on the other hand might have audible artifacts, which may or may not be pleasant to us.